Nakiragala Safe Water Project

-Water project system in place paves the way to infection eradication.
-Now our bathrooms are getting better as funds are becoming available and the water projects system advances.
-Thanks to Brian and Christine Watsons who funded this peace of work in the girls' barthrooms.
+The new water project system in place paves the way to infection eradication.
+Now our bathrooms are getting better as funds are becoming available and the water project's system advances.
+Thanks to Brian and Christine Watsons, who funded this peace of work in the girls' barthrooms.

 Adonai Christmas Celebration

-This Christmas was a joyous time for the Adonai family as everyone came together to celebrate the end of the academic year and share the love and grace of God.
+This Christmas was a joyous time for the Adonai family, as everyone came together to celebrate the end of the academic year and to share the love and grace of God.
 We had a wonderful top-class graduation, an exciting talent show showcasing the children’s skills and a delicious meal.
-This year the boarding students also received cozy bedsheets-they should all sleep comfortably now.
+This year the boarding students also received cozy bed sheets, so they should all sleep comfortably now.
 Thank you to all the sponsors of Adonai UK for making this Christmas a memorable one!

 Medical Centre Updates

-Recently, Adonai was excited to deliver it's first set of twins in the medical centre!
+Recently, Adonai was also excited to deliver it's first set of twins in the medical centre!